luisico/ansible-gitlab-ci-runner/README.md

 ----
 - Better way of finding already registered runners.
 - Allow runners to pick jobs without tags.
-- Add link to docker role in readme.
 - Activate `repo_gpgcheck`.
 Rpm from repository is not signed, but the repo itself is, however yum gets into validation problems of the repo.

 Licence